March 6, 2017 Augmented Reality: Marketing to Millennials

 Traditional advertising may not be trusted, but friends’ opinions are.
 Create content that is share-worthy to make your brand popular amongst millennials.

-Sephora’s Virtual Artist app, for instance, allows users to virtually try on different products and visualize how they would look on them, and share the results with friends.
-And for Millennials, friend’s opinions matter, whether it is related to advice on which shade of lipstick to buy or recommending a newly discovered item.
+Sephora’s Virtual Artist app, for instance, allows users to virtually try on different products.
+Customer can visualize how they would look on them, and share the results with friends.
+And for Millennials, friend’s opinions matter.
+No matter if it is related to advice on which shade of lipstick to buy or recommending a newly discovered item.